 We generate revenue from transactions where we provide a platform for the purchase and sale of digital advertising inventory.
 Generally, our revenue is based on a percentage of the ad spend that runs through our platform, although for certain clients or transaction types we may receive a fixed CPM for each impression sold, and for advertising campaigns that are transacted through insertion orders we earn revenue based on the full amount of ad spend that runs through our platform.
 We also generate revenue from the fee we charge clients for use of our Demand Manager header-bidding product, and from our SpringServe ad server product, which we acquired on July 1, 2021.
 Our platform dynamically connects sellers and buyers of advertising inventory in a digital marketplace.
 Our solution incorporates proprietary machine-learning algorithms, sophisticated data processing, high-volume storage, detailed analytics capabilities, and a distributed infrastructure.
-Digital advertising inventory is created when consumers access sellers' content.
-Sellers provide digital advertising inventory to our platform in the form of advertising requests, or ad requests.
+Digital advertising requests, or ad requests.
 When we receive ad requests from sellers, we send bid requests to buyers, which enable buyers to bid on sellers' digital advertising inventory.
 Winning bids can create advertising, or paid impressions, for the seller to present to the consumer.